christopher-besch/homepage/src/articles/16_open_source/open_source.md

 If Word were Open-Source, people could enable support for other operating systems.
 Closed-Source means being locket into not just one software, but a manufacturer's entire ecosystem.

-To me, these are the main selling points of Open-Source:
+To me, these are the main selling points of Open-Source for a user:

 - **Insight**: the software doesn't hide anything from you.
 - **Modifiability**: you can change whatever you want about the software.